Using and launching RStudio with .Rmd files

 Running long calculations?

 Note that Terra will autosave if there is no activity in the browser, regardless of whether the VM is actively running calculations.
-If you are running a long calculation and don't want to sit and babysit it, you may want to adjust the autopause.
+If you are running a long calculation with autopause enabled, this may lead to Terra saving and pausing your work before the process has terminated (although it may also autosave the work you've done already).

 Deleting unwanted .Rmd files